 The Regional Travel Voucher Scheme will provide eligible Victorians an incentive to explore the state.

-Victorians who receive a voucher and spend at least $400 on accommodation, experiences, tours or attractions during their stay will be eligible to receive a reimbursement of $200 on presentation of receipts.
+Victorians who receive a voucher and spend at least $400 on paid accommodation, experiences, tours or attractions during their stay will be eligible to receive a reimbursement of $200 on presentation of receipts.

 The program works on a ‘first-come-first-served’ basis and each round will close once all places have been filled for that particular round.